Last Updated on June 17, 2020

 Permanent exhibits include natural North Carolina from the mountains to the sea, a butterfly room, prehistoric specimens and recreations, and the really cool Arthropod Zoo.

-We also love this Raleigh museum for day dates in Oak City at any time of year.
+We also love this Raleigh museum for date nights.
 It’s one of our favorite free things to do in the city and during the “cold” months, it’s a crucial part of our guide to winter things to do in Raleigh.

 North Carolina Transportation Museum